 There are also independent realtors who can help you find an apartment.
 It is common for a realtor fee to be charged ranging from half to a full month’s rent.
 These realtors have worked with Visiting Scholars in the past:

 FAMILY AT HARVARD

-Schools: Visiting Scholars traveling with school-aged children should consult the Harvard International Office page for how to best plan for enrolling them in school.
+Schools: Visiting Scholars traveling with school-aged children should consult the Harvard International Office website page on Childcare and Schooling page for how to best plan for enrolling them in school.

 The website for the Cambridge Schools District will also be helpful.

 Harvard Neighbors is a group which holds playgroups, outings, seminars etc for families of faculty, staff, and students of Harvard University.
 It is a great resource for helping families find their way around and connect with a Harvard-affiliated community.

 Outings and Innings is an internal website which offers information on many discounts available with your Harvard ID, including discounts for family activities and performing arts events.